jeantessier/langchain-java-example/README.md

 ## To Run

-You’ll need an API key.
-So just follow the instructions to obtain your OpenAI API key.
+You’ll need an API key for each LLM.
+So just follow the instructions linked below  to obtain your API keys.

 - [OpenAI ChatGPT](https://platform.openai.com/api-keys)
 - [Anthropic Claude](https://console.anthropic.com/settings/keys)
 - [Google Gemini](https://aistudio.google.com/app/apikey)

-Save it to the `app/src/main/resources/.env` file as the corresponding `..._API_KEY` environment variable.
+Save the keys to the `app/src/main/resources/.env` file as the corresponding `..._API_KEY` environment variable.
 You can use `app/src/main/resources/.env.template` as a  guide to structure your `.env` file.